Photograph: Aire Ancient Baths

 Best forSpecialist treatments.

 The second floor of Park Lane’s Metropolitan hotel, owned by luxury group COMO, is where you’ll find the small but delightful Shambhala spa.
 Calm, warm and with wonderfully welcoming staff, COMO Shambhala offers a huge range of beautifying treatments and specialist therapies.
 For the body, the Detoxifying Skin Treatment, which can be booked with a luxurious bath and massage to follow, is a heavenly indulgence; while the reflexology and acupuncture appointments are just the remedy for aching souls.
-If it’s your mind that could do with a little TLC instead, the spa can arrange sessions with experts in intuitive counseling and energy healing too.
+If your mind needs some TLC rather than your body, you can book sessions with the spa's experts in intuitive counselling and energy healing, too.

 Advertising